yodrew/darkroomretreat/manuscript/introduction.md

 		- systems
 		- the organism as a whole

+psychic
-**psychic**: of or relating to the psyche in general (not occult powers).
+:	of or relating to the psyche in general (not occult powers).
-  For example, I refer to psychic illness rather than "mental" illness.
+&nbsp; &nbsp; For example, I refer to psychic illness rather than "mental" illness.
 Psychology is not just the study of the mind, but the psyche: the entire faculty of human consciousness.
 This includes emotional and physical aspects not reducible to the mental one.

+lifeway
-**lifeway**: a way of life; everything that happens with people in a given group in the course of living.
+:	a way of life; everything that happens with people in a given group in the course of living.
-  I once used the word, culture, for this.
-Then I learned culture is recent: an invention of civilization.
-I wanted a bigger word which would include all approaches to human existence.
-Lifeway is a nicely compressed term common in anthropology.
+&nbsp; &nbsp; I once used the word, culture, for this.
+Then [____John Zerzan____](http://johnzerzan.net) explained to me that culture is recent: an aspect of civilization.
+I wanted a single word which would include all approaches to human existence.
+Lifeway is a compressed term common in anthropology.

 ### darkroom {#darkroom}

-A darkroom is a bedroom that is perfectly dark.
+A darkroom is a bedroom, suite, or house that is perfectly dark.
 Sealing a room like this often requires additional ventilation measures.
 A darkroom can be basic or deluxe.
 To summarize the practical point of this book, I advocate arranging basic darkness in your bedroom now, deluxe darkness in a remote location later.

 Basic darkness means perfectly dark, well-ventilated, reasonably quiet, and comfortable.
 This provides: darkness for nightly sleep; a place to familiarize yourself with extended darkness at your own pace; and a place for your first short retreats.